Other Talks and Presentations

 How one of the Bible’s most remarkable prophecies resolves the paradox of a Messiah who both reigns and suffers.

-The Hebrew Scriptures present what appears to be a tension at the heart of the messianic hope.
+The Hebrew Scriptures present a two-fold picture of the coming Messiah.
 While some passages describe a victorious king who establishes justice and peace, others portray a suffering servant who is rejected, afflicted, and ultimately dies a violent death.

 Participants encounter Isaiah 53 afresh—and discover why it continues to stand at the very center of the biblical conversation.